ObjectIsAdvantag/roomkit-collector/README.md

 npm install
 ```

-Let's now configure the API for your Room Devices deployment.
+Let's now configure the collector for your Room Devices deployment:
-From the 'api/' directory, edit the [devices.json file](api/devices.json) with your RoomKit deployment.
+Edit the [devices.json file](devices.json) with your Room Devices deployment.

 Here is an example used for DevNet Create 2018:

 ```json